Temporal Variational Implicit Neural Representations

-\begin{itemize}[leftmargin=8pt, topsep=1pt, itemsep=4pt, parsep=0pt] \item \textbf{Temporal stamps}: A point cloud of \( L_i \) temporal stamps (i.e. \emph{temporal} coordinates), \( \bm{T}^{(i)} = \{t^{(i)}_l\}_{l=1}^{L_i} \), with \(t \in \mathbb{R} \). \item \textbf{Feature vectors}: Corresponding feature vectors \( \bm{Y}^{(i)} = \{\rvy^{(i)}_l\}_{l=1}^{L_i} \), where \( \rvy^{(i)}_l \in \mathbb{R}^{d^{(i)}_l} \) with \( d^{(i)}_l \leq d \) representing the number of observed channels at index $l$.
-The set $\mathcal{A}^{(i)} = \left\{ (l, j) \mid l \in [L_i], \, j \in [d]\right\}$ identifies indexes $(l)$ where channels $(j)$ are absent in the original dataset. \item \textbf{Static covariates}: Static covariates \( \bm{C}^{(i)} = \{\rvc^{(i)}\} \), where \( \rvc \in \mathbb{R}^k \), which are constant for all stamps in the sample. \end{itemize}
+\begin{itemize}[leftmargin=8pt, topsep=0pt, itemsep=3pt, parsep=0pt] \item \textbf{Temporal stamps}: A point cloud of \( L_i \) temporal stamps (i.e. \emph{temporal} coordinates), \( \bm{T}^{(i)} = \{t^{(i)}_l\}_{l=1}^{L_i} \), with \(t \in \mathbb{R} \). \item \textbf{Feature vectors}: Corresponding feature vectors \( \bm{Y}^{(i)} = \{\rvy^{(i)}_l\}_{l=1}^{L_i} \), where \( \rvy^{(i)}_l \in \mathbb{R}^{d^{(i)}_l} \) with \( d^{(i)}_l \leq d \) representing the number of observed channels at index $l$.
+The set $\mathcal{A}^{(i)}$ identifies indexes $(l)$ where channels $(j)$ are absent in the original dataset. \item \textbf{Static covariates}: Static covariates \( \bm{C}^{(i)} = \{\rvc^{(i)}\} \), where \( \rvc \in \mathbb{R}^k \), which are constant for all stamps in the sample. \end{itemize}

 We denote the multichannel $i$-th time series as a tuple $\bm{X}^{(i)} = (\bm{T}^{(i)}, \bm{Y}^{(i)})$, consisting of $L_i$ (irregular) temporal stamps and their corresponding features.
 To effectively handle missing data, we distinguish between three sets of indices.
-The observed indices $\mathcal{O}^{(i)}$ represent available data points in our dataset.
-The masked indices $\mathcal{M}^{(i)}$ correspond to entries we artificially mask during training to facilitate self-supervised learning and simulate missing data scenarios.
+The observed indices $\mathcal{O}^{(i)}$ represent available data points in our dataset, which we input to the model.
+The masked indices $\mathcal{M}^{(i)}$ correspond to entries we artificially mask during training to facilitate self-supervised learning and improve generalization to missing data scenarios \citep{moreno2023masked}.
 Finally, the absent indices $\mathcal{A}^{(i)}$ are inherent to the data and represent entries of missing channels due to partial observations or limitations in data collection which we exclude from the training process as they represent inherent data incompleteness rather than synthetic masks.
 We define a binary mask \(\Omega^{(i)}\) to formalize this as:

 where \(\mathcal{O}^{(i)}, \mathcal{M}^{(i)}, \mathcal{A}^{(i)} \subseteq [L_i] \times [d]\) with \(\mathcal{O}^{(i)} \cap \mathcal{M}^{(i)} = \emptyset\).
 Finally, we denote by $\tau$ the percentage of observed indices in the available data, i.e., $\tau = \frac{|\mathcal{O}^{(i)}|}{|\mathcal{O}^{(i)} \cup \mathcal{M}^{(i)}|}$.